Joint custody in the United States: Advantages

 Unless one of the parents is abusive, neglectful and/or mentally ill, the children tend to fare better in a joint physical custody arrangement.

-Children benefit from having both parents involved in their upbringing, and joint physical custody facilitate that.
+Children benefit from having both parents involved in their upbringing, and joint physical custody facilitates that.
 Children in a joint custody arrangement are more likely to have outcomes similar to children from intact families, and to fare better than children in sole custody arrangements.
 It allows for children to be exposed to both parents as role-models, something that is not necessarily ensured by other custody arrangements.

 Children in joint physical custody report higher self-esteem and lower levels of behavioral issues and greater overall post-divorce adjustment as opposed to children in sole custody arrangements.
 They also report greater levels of satisfaction with the division of time between their parents and children, feeling less torn between their parents, and feeling closer to both parents.
 Children that have easygoing, adaptable temperaments are more likely to benefit from the transitions that they experience with a shared parenting arrangement.

 Even when there is conflict between the parents, children benefit from joint physical custody.
 Parents in joint physical custody arrangements report lower levels of conflict with one another, as compared to those in sole custody arrangements.
 Joint physical custody is associated with more positive parental relationships, effective parenting, and lower inter-parental conflict; key factors that ensure a child's well-being following divorce.

 Children in joint physical custody arrangements are more likely to have better relationships with their families, better performance in their schools, higher levels of self-esteem, and fewer conduct and emotional issues.